Umangmag/Umang_16-04-2025/README.md

 ## Features & Potential Improvements

-Here are several ways the project could be enhanced for greater efficiency and scalability:
+Here are some ways that I think the project could be improved:

-1. Optimize performance by adding indexes on commonly queried database fields.
-2. Refactor the codebase to introduce a dedicated service layer for handling business logic.
-3. Secure the API by adding authentication and role-based access control.
-4. Build interactive dashboards to visualize store performance metrics over time.
-5. Enable monitoring alerts for anomalies or extended downtime.
-6. Develop a frontend interface for store owners to monitor their own store activity.
-7. Provide options to export reports not only in CSV but also JSON, Excel, or PDF.
+1. **Database Optimization**
+   - Add indexing on frequently queried columns like `store_id` and `timestamp_utc` to improve query speed.

+2. **Security Enhancements**
+   - Implement authentication and authorization using JWT to restrict access to the report generation and download endpoints.

+3. **Frontend Interface**
+   - Create a simple web UI where store owners can log in, view real-time reports, and trigger CSV generation manually.

 ---